The Kyle Incident: Truth Decay

 Again, there are slight difference between the two documents, which probably occurs after subsequent interviews.

 Burbank Police Officer Ronald Cervenka was called to Kyle’s home about 6:25 a.m. on May 30th, 1985.
 He found the front door locked, but the back door by the kitchen was ajar.
 There was no sign of forced entry, and it appeared that entry was gained through the kitchen door, by reaching upwards through the dog door.
-(156 RT 18014-15.)
 The house was ransacked.
 Ms Kyle and her son were still handcuffed.
 Officer Cervenka removed the cuffs with the key on the mantle and noted the handcuffs were larger than those used by police.
 He later took her to St. Joseph Medical Centre, where she was checked and a rape kit used.

 We never hear about the results of the rape kit test, whereby, it must be assumed, that there was no match to Richard, otherwise they would have used it in court, and they did not.
-There is no mention of the result.

 Evidence technician Robert Cestaro collected handcuffs, keys, and women’s clothing from the bedroom in Ms Kyle’s home.
 Cestaro also dusted for latent fingerprints.
 None were found.